OliLov/python-projects/README.md

 ### python-projects/data_extraction
 - HTML zip extractor to CSV: Opens a zip file to extract the names of HTML files contained within.
 It then creates a CSV file with the following format: [File name, Views, Reads]
+- Large files to CSV: Sorts large files by date into a CSV from a directory.

 ### python-projects/easy
 - Calculator: Performs basic arithmetic operations like addition, subtraction, multiplication, and division.
 Displays the result in a calculator.